PaNOSC-ViNYL/ase/doc/ase/gui/basics.rst

 .. tip::

-  Type :program:`ase-gui -h` for a description of all command line options.
+  Type :command:`ase-gui -h` for a description of all command line options.

 Writing files